ortiza5/modding-vivaldi/using-mods/inspect.md

 ## Loading DevTools

-Loading DevTools for the UI requires us to open specific pages first.
+Loading DevTools for the UI requires us to open one out of a set of specific pages first.

 - Open **`vivaldi://inspect/#apps/`** and click “inspect” beneath the first line (Vivaldi browser.html).